Earn badges and learn about Judaism through hands-on nature-based learning in the great outdoors!

 With seed funding from UJA Federation’s Julie and Henry Koschitzky Centre for Education and the WOW!
 Grant Committee, Shoresh is thrilled to be launching the Shoresh Outdoor School.

-The Shoresh Outdoor School is a year-round Jewish supplementary program designed to bridge pluralistic Jewish learning with ecological awareness and environmental sustainability.
-Through garden and nature-based activities, students in Grades 1-6 and their families will explore Jewish holidays and cycles, mitzvot and rituals, and ethical teachings in ways that are engaging, meaningful, and open to the many different ways that our community members live and learn “Jewishly.”
+The Shoresh Outdoor School is a year-round Jewish supplementary program.
+Students in grades 1-6 will earn badges by exploring Jewish holidays and cycles, mitzvot and rituals, and ethical teachings.
 As well, they will learn valuable lessons in local ecology and environmental sustainability, while developing practical outdoor and wilderness skills.
+The Shoresh Outdoor School is pluralistic and open to the many ways that our community members live and learn Jewishly.

 Location: Shoresh’s Kavanah Garden on Lebovic Campus Drive, Vaughan